 Ocean and Coastal Kayaking

-Surprisingly, many inflatable kayaks handle ocean conditions well.
+Many inflatable kayaks handle ocean conditions well when you respect their limitations.
 Their high buoyancy and self-bailing features keep you drier than traditional sit-inside kayaks.

-Key considerations for ocean use include choosing models with skegs or fin systems for tracking, understanding that wind affects inflatables more than hardshells, and planning routes that work with conditions rather than against them.
+Key considerations for ocean use include choosing models with skegs or tracking fin systems for better directional control, understanding that wind affects inflatables more than hardshells, and planning routes that work with conditions rather than against them.

 Always check marine forecasts and understand local conditions.
-The flexibility that helps in rivers becomes a liability in strong ocean currents.
+The flexibility that helps in rivers becomes a liability in strong ocean currents or wind.
+Know your limits and respect the conditions.

 Fishing from Inflatable Kayaks